-Key area of focus Highlights / Details (The overall structure and appro oach to remuneration at Telstra remained unchanged from FY21.
-Remuneration Structure, fixed remuneration and non-executive e, fixed ation and cutive Product & Technology, Kim Krogh Andersen, whose remuneration was adjusted to reflect his growing experience contribution and leadership since his commencement in the role and having regard to the fixed remuneration of executives holding similar roles in other ASX20 entities (refer to Section 2.1(b) for further information). ring experience, emuneration of director fees annual base fee or any standin special duties they performed 12 November 2020 (Corporate With regard to non-executive Director remuneration, there have been no changes to the Chair's fee, non-executive Director annual base fee or any standing committee fees during FY22.
+Key are ea of focus Highlights / Details 1207 Remuneration The overall structure an d approach to remur neration at 1 Telstra remained unchar nged from FY21.
+Structure, fixed remuneration and non- executive director fees Group Executive - Prod reflect his growing exp uct & Technology, Ki perience, contributic ed remuneration of e m Krogh Ai n and lead ndersen, whose remune lership since his comm g FY22, other than for the ration was adjusted to encement in the role and her ASX20 entities (refer to Variable Remuneration Plan (EVP) structure other than Y22 or the Executive eighting for the TE Product Y21 Remuneration Report). executive Director annu remuneration for addition restructure of the Telstra With regard to non-executive Director remuneration, there have been no changes to the Chair's fee, non- executive Director annual base fee or any standing committee fees during FY22.
 Certain directors received remuneration for additional or special duties they performed in connection with the proposed corporate restructure of the Telstra Group announced on 12 November 2020 (Corporate Restructure).
-Refer to Section 3 for information regarding remuneration paid to non-executive Directors in FY22 and planned fee increases for FY23. \bigcirc The Individual EVP Outcomes for FY22 were as follows: FY22 performance Individual EVP Outcomes (% of maximum) and EVP outcomes CEO 62.1% Other Senior Executives (ave rage) 58.0% ultimately at the discretion of the Board.
+Refer to Section 3 for information regarding remuneration paid to non-executive Directors in FY22 and planned fee increases for FY23.
+A F FY22 The Individual EVP Outcomes for FY22 were as follows: performance and EVP Individual vidual EVP Outcome es (% of maximum) ( outcomes CEO 62.1% Other Serier Eventition (overgen) 58.0% Other Senior Executives (average) 58.0% Each Senior Executive's Individual EVP Outcome for FY22 was determined having regard to the EVP Scorecard Outcome (previously referred to as the Base EVP Outcome), their target EVP opportunity a their individual performance, and was ultimately at the discretion of the Board.
 The Board determined the EVP Scorecard Outcome following an assessment of Telstra's performance against the primary performance measures under the FY22 EVP.
 Positive outcomes were achieved across many of the financial and non-financial measures demonstrating strong delivery against our FY22 Corporate Plan and T22 strategy.
 Further details on the EVP Scorecard Outcomes can be found in Section 2.2.
-The form in which Senior Executives receive their Individual EVP Outcome for FY22 is: financial and non- Award Timing and conditions 25% Cash Payable in September 2022.
-35% Restricted Shares 25% eligible to vest each year continuing employment con- ar over 4 years through to 30 June 2026, subject to a dition.
-40% Performance Rights if a Relative Total Shareholder Retur ployment condition are achieved. rn (RTSR) performance Refer to Section 2.1 for further information.
-FY18 EVP The RTSR performance condition for the second tranche of Performance Rights awarded under the FY18 EVP was tested following the end of the performance period on 30 June 2022.
-The results and vesting outcomes are detailed below and Performance Rights vested.
-Refer to Section 2.4 for further information.
-Telstra's Performance Rights (Tranche 2) RTSR outcome % of Performance Rights vested 0%
+The form in which Senio or Executives receive e their Indivi idual EVP Outcome for F FY22 is: Award Tir ming and conditions 25% Cash Payable in Septen nber 2022.
+35% Restricted Shares 25% eligible to vest each year over 4 years through to 30 June 2026, subject to a continuing employment condition.
+40% Performance Rights Only vest at the end of FY26 if a Relative Total Shareholder Return (RTSR) performance condition and continuing employment condition are achieved.
+Refer to Section 2.1 for further information.
+UUUO F FY18 EVP Performance Rights (Tranche 2) EVP was tested following ng the end of the per formance p eriod on 30 June 2022. s awarded under the FY18 The results and vesting on 2.4 for further information.
+F RTSR outcome Performance Con dition Telstra's Percentile Rank % of Performance Rights vested RTSR - ASX100 (ex companies) as at 1 42 nd percentile 0%

-Key Management Personnel (KMP) covered in this report

-Telstra's KMP are assessed each year and comprise the Directors of Telstra and the Senior Executives.
+Key Management Personnel (KMP) covered in this report Telstra's KMP are assessed each year and comprise the Directors of Telstra and the Senior Executives.
 The term "Senior Executives" refers to the CEO and those executives with authority and responsibility for planning, directing and controlling the activities of Telstra and the Group, directly or indirectly.
 Each KMP held their position for the whole of FY22, unless stated otherwise.